sahyafoundation/Grandham/README.md

 ## 📊 Data Source

 All bibliographic data is sourced from [Wikidata](https://www.wikidata.org), the free knowledge base.
+The project uses FRBR Bibliography datamodel.
 The project uses SPARQL queries to fetch:

 - Malayalam books (edition and written work types)
 - Wikisource index pages